Charged with a traffic violation in Indiana? Our Indianapolis traffic ticket lawyers can help.

 Every day, drivers in Indiana are cited for traffic violations and must deal with the prospect of paying fines, attending traffic school and accepting higher insurance premiums.
 Depending on your specific traffic violation, you could have your driver's license revoked.
 It's not easy dealing with the Bureau of Motor Vehicles (BMV) on your own.

-Hocker & Associates, LLC can help.
+Hocker Law, LLC can help.
 We are criminal defense attorneys and traffic violation lawyers who do not underestimate the seriousness of speeding tickets, equipment violations, commercial driver's license violations and more.
 Our clients come to us because we have built a reputation for getting results.
 Our attorneys, including defense attorney Brett E. Osborne, thoroughly understand Indiana's traffic laws and know the courtroom rules.

 What are common traffic violations in Indiana?

 Criminal traffic violations in Indiana cover a wide range in Indiana.
 Some of the most common traffic violation cases we handle include:

 - Driving without a license

 - Hit and run or leaving the scene of an accident

 You may be cited by a police officer and think you have no choice but to pay a fine and face other consequences.
 But you can take a different path with our help.
 We can fight on your behalf and strive to get the ticket or charge dismissed.
 In many cases, we help clients minimize the impact of the traffic violation.

 What are the penalties for traffic violations in Indiana?